 How to Safely & Permanently Reset Your iPad

 What happen if you reset your iPad—the permanent way?
-The ultimate way to reset your iPad and rid it of all its private data and more is to use iPad data eraser like iMyfone Umate Pro or iMyfone Umate Pro for Mac.
+The ultimate way to reset your iPad and rid it of all its private data and more is to use iPad data eraser like iMyFone Umate Pro or iMyFone Umate Pro for Mac.
 This application permanently deletes files on your iPad so that they are completely unrecoverable.
 You can even scan your device to see what data you thought you had deleted, but that is actually still lingering silently in the background.
 This not only frees up space, but it also protects your privacy.

-iMyfone Umate Pro is unique and powerful, and has a host of features that you will find useful if you're struggling to delete stubborn data.
+iMyFone Umate Pro is unique and powerful, and has a host of features that you will find useful if you're struggling to delete stubborn data.
 These include:

-3 Steps to Complete Reset Your iPad
+3 Steps to Completely Reset Your iPad

 1. Connect your iPad to computer and open the software.